Rosuav/LispWhispers/README.md

     - By default, zero permanent recipients; can prepopulate the list.
     - By default, all recipient names are sorted affabeck together.
-      - Alternative: Prepopulated ones come first (in an optgroup) and the names of those whispering you are in a separate optgroup
+      - Alternative: Prepopulated ones come first (in an optgroup) and the names of those whispering you are in a separate optgroup.
+Not in the current HTML standards, so this can wait for now.
+Maybe a disabled element to separate them will be sufficient?
       - Alternative: Prepopulated names are kept in the order you put them, and recipient names are in order of most recently seen.
     - wreply semantics: incoming whisper automatically switches destination.